 Sedona’s Cathedral Rock

-I never create “Plein Air” which means to be on location when creating a new landscape.
+I never go out and paint “Plein Air” which means to paint on location when creating new Sedona landscape art.
 Although the Sedona Arts Center sponsors a “Plein Air” contest yearly, attracting 1,000’s of art enthusiast.
 The reference I used this time for this Sedona landscape painting of Sedona’s Cathedral Rock was from some folks I met while dancing at the “Spirit Room” in Jerome, AZ.
 So I asked if I could honor them by painting it, and they said sure!
 So we started talking, and they said they just hiked Cathedral Rock and taken this photo.

 Sedona’s Orchard Industry

 Most agriculture in early Sedona was for home consumption, or for a limited seasonal market in Flagstaff and the boom town of Jerome.
 Using water from Oak Creek, both the Native Americans and our first Anglo settlers irrigated small patches of ground to raise food for their families.
 Every homestead had a vegetable garden and a collection of chickens, turkeys, and pigs.
 Cattle provided beef as well as milk and butter.
 But it was fruit growing — mainly apples and peaches — which played the most significant part in the early Sedona economy.

 Sedona’s Cathedral Rock was Once a Volcano